chrisscott/iSpindel-multiservice/README.md

 ## Why would I need it?

 * You have an iSpindel and want to send data to Ubidots, Grainfather, Brewers Friend, a custom HTTP service, Home Assistant or more.
-* You want to send iSpindel data to a service that only supports HTTPS,
+* You are on an old iSpindel firmware without HTTPS support want to send iSpindel data to a service that only supports HTTPS.

 ## Which services are supported?